iamrishabhh/The-Sparks-Foundation-Tasks/README.md

 1. This is a simple linear regression task as it involves just 2 variables.
 1. Data can be found at [http://bit.ly/w](http://bit.ly/w)
 1. You can use R, Python, SAS Enterprise Miner or any other tool.
-1. What will be predicted score if a student studies for 9.25 hrs/ day?

 ### # Task-2 : Prediction using Unsupervised ML (Level - Beginner)